microsoft/psi-samples/Samples/HelloWorld/README.md

 ## Setting up the project

-To build \\psi applications, we recommend using [Visual Studio 2019](https://www.visualstudio.com/vs/ "Visual Studio 2019") on Windows (the free, Community Edition is sufficient).
+To build \\psi applications, we recommend using [Visual Studio 2022](https://www.visualstudio.com/vs/ "Visual Studio 2022") on Windows (the free, Community Edition is sufficient).
 Under Linux, we recommend using [Visual Studio Code](https://code.visualstudio.com/).
 We will build this sample application using the available [\\psi Nuget packages](https://github.com/microsoft/psi/wiki/Using-via-NuGet-Packages).

 ### Steps for Windows

 Follow these steps to set up the Visual Studio project on Windows:

-1. First, create a simple .NET Core console app by launching Visual Studio and clicking "Create a new project" (or if you already have a solution open in Visual Studio, go to _File -> New -> Project_).
-Select "Console Application (C#)," name your project, and select the Target Framework as .NET Core 3.1 (although 5.0 should also work).
+1. First, create a simple .NET console app by launching Visual Studio and clicking "Create a new project" (or if you already have a solution open in Visual Studio, go to _File -> New -> Project_).
+Select "Console App (C#)," name your project, and select the Target Framework (e.g. .NET 8.0).

 2. Add a reference to the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure.
 You can do so by right-clicking on the project in the Solution Explorer (or clicking "Project" in the menu bar at the top) and selecting _Manage NuGet Packages_, then go to _Browse_.
 Make sure the _Include prerelease_ checkbox is checked, as \\psi packages are still in beta, pre-release versions.
 Type in `Microsoft.Psi.Runtime` and install.